 Let me explain what that is…

 There is only now.
 We experience everything now, not in the past, and not in the so-called future, only now.
 If you can get with that, then you will understand.
 Yesterday is a memory of previous experiences, and our experiences don’t exist in a linear pattern, there is no line, no points.
 Remember the earlier paragraphs?

 Some would say “well if there were no such thing as time then we would not die, there would be no decay, everyone would live forever”.
 This is another misunderstanding.
 What there are, are cycles of energy, not a single or multiple passages of linear time.

 How it is that we perceive as we do, is because our consciousness is a single point of attention, a singularity you might say, and we are watching the movement of the energy through that single point of perception.

 It is by our perception only that things appear to be, and not to be, to live and die.
 In fundamental reality, there is merely everything existent in a single moment, no movement.

 Movement only becomes apparent when consciousness decides to fix itself in what we call reality.
 It’s a dimension of reality called physical reality, and it is our playground.

 The following gif is a fair representation of what you are.

 All there is, is now.
 Everything exists in an ever-present moment from which everything in the perceivable universe comes forth from.
 Things only seem to be separate by virtue of our relative experience.

 It is accurate to say the point of creation is our point of focus, otherwise known in astronomical terms, as the Singularity.

-The Singularity is the point which all things we experience rise from, and eventually fall back into.
+The Singularity is the point from which all things we experience arise, and eventually, fall back into.
 I believe it is where consciousness itself dwells in a state of readiness.